The hard drive you use in your computer’s boot drive will play a huge role in the performance of the overall system.

 Read and write speeds on this device can go up to 3470MB/s and 3000MB/s respectively so even when booting up you can expect to see very little waiting times before your computer is ready to use.

-Other programs like games installed on it will also load much faster compared to having an HDD or even a SATA SSD.
+Other programs will also load much faster compared to having an HDD or even a SATA SSD.

 What is a Boot Drive?

 All computers need an Operating System (OS) to work.
 The OS itself stays in the computer’s hard drive from where it can be loaded into RAM when you switch on your computer.

 The disk drive in which the OS is installed is what is known as the boot drive.
 Because it has the OS, a slow boot drive can result in bottlenecks for your computer which will, in turn, affect the performance.

 To be on the safe side, you should consider an SSD over an HDD as the boot drive.